speakeztech/mlir-tutorial/docs/tutorials/04-using-tablegen.md

 You encounter a scenario where you need to add a new field to 20 pass definitions.
 In the manual world, this would mean editing 20 C++ files carefully.
 With TableGen, you add one field to the base class generator and update 20 `.td` files mechanically.

 This is when TableGen's value becomes visceral.
-It's not about eliminating complexity—it's about making certain kinds of changes safe and systematic.
+It's not about eliminating complexity, it's about making certain kinds of changes safe and systematic.

 ## Windows-Specific Considerations